AmirAshvins/how-to-use-CLion/docs/PROC3-Setup-github.md

   ![image-name](https://github.com/AmirAshvins/how-to-use-CLion/blob/gh-pages/assets/images/proc3-image5.png?raw=true "alt text here")
 7. You should be able to see your GitHub account in the right pane.
 Click **OK**.

-  ★ Recommendation:
+  ★ In order to set your newly added git account to default, click the **tickmark** in the middle of the right pane.
   {: .label .label-blue }
-  In order to set your newly added git account to default, click the **tickmark** in the middle of the right pane.

   ![image-name](https://github.com/AmirAshvins/how-to-use-CLion/blob/gh-pages/assets/images/proc3-image6.png?raw=true "alt text here")